 One of the most crucial sales strategies for any business is to determine its target audience.
 Knowing who your customers are and what they are can help you customize your marketing and sales efforts to better reach and convert them.

 Here are some examples you can do:

-- Perform market research: Performing market research can help your business collect data on your target audience, like behaviors, preferences, and demographics.
+- Perform market research: Performing market research, with the assistance of a fractional CMO, can help your business collect valuable data on your target audience, such as their behaviors, preferences, and demographics.
 That can be done through focus groups, surveys, and evaluating customer data.

 - Evaluate customer data: Furthermore, evaluating customer data can help your business better understand your existing customer base and determine behavior patterns.
 That can be done by assessing sales data, customer feedback, or website analytics.

 - Use social media insights: Social media platforms offer significant insights into customer preferences and behavior, such as what content they engage with, what they search for, and what influencers they follow.
 Brands can utilize that information to make targeted social media ads and content that resonate with their target audience.

 Social media platforms have billions of users globally, which means brands can reach a wider audience than they might through other marketing channels or platforms.

 By making engaging content and using social media advertising, you can promote your products to potential customers who might not have otherwise found them.

 On top of that, social media enables a business to establish its brand awareness and boost its visibility online.
 Sharing content that resonates with your target audience allows businesses to make a loyal following and boost their brand recognition.
 Some brands even go the extra mile by spending on social media advertising to buy engagement, like buying Instagram likes, and sponsoring their Facebook Business Page to gain more recognition, visibility, and exposure.